 So many questions to answer as the future fast approaches.
 Will the conference experience go back to being in-person only?

-Not that there’s anything wrong with this, per se, but it would or could prove challenging to grow an industry using such a model — not insinuating that NamesCon did this intentionally.
+There’s nothing wrong with this, per se, but it would or could prove challenging to grow an industry using such a model — not insinuating that NamesCon did this intentionally.
 My point is that most conference models have a high barrier of entry when summing up the following:

 - Time away from work, especially if you’re in an hourly or contractor role

-- Cost of conference ticket
+- Cost of a conference ticket

 - Cost of travel, meals, and hotel